userfriendly01/planner/README.md

 ```

 ### Running the Admin UI Locally
-Running locally requires that you also have running instances of two other repositories:
+Running locally requires that you also have locally running instances of two other repositories:
 * [cicct-user-gateway](https://github.com/lmigtech/cicct-user-gateway)
 * [cicct-softphone-service](https://github.com/lmigtech/cicct-softphone-service)